soncd19/siddhi-io-cdc/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">polling.column</td>
         <td style="vertical-align: top; word-wrap: break-word">The column name  that is polled to capture the change data.
 It is recommended to have a TIMESTAMP field as the 'polling.column' in order to capture the inserts and updates.<br>Numeric auto-incremental fields and char fields can also be used as 'polling.column'.
-However, note that fields of these types only support insert change capturing, and the possibility of using a char field also depends on how the data is input.<br>**It is required to enter a value for this parameter only when the mode is 'polling'.**</td>
+However, note that fields of these types only support insert change capturing, and the possibility of using a char field also depends on how the data is input.<br>**It is required to enter a value for this parameter when the mode is 'polling'.**</td>
         <td style="vertical-align: top"><Empty_String></td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>